 - better understanding of the cause of multiple abnormalities in babies who die in utero or early in infancy

-Teams of doctors, genetic counsellors, health service researchers and scientists from across the Alliance are working together to offer genomic sequencing to patients fitting specific criteria, to evaluate the impact of genomics on medical care.
+Teams of doctors, genetic counsellors, health service researchers and scientists from across the Alliance are continuing to work together to evaluate the impact of genomics on medical care.

 This work builds upon Melbourne Genomics’ Demonstration Project (2014-2015), in which 315 patients with one of five medical conditions were provided genomic sequencing.